 Hurricane Supply List and How to Prepare for the Storm

-Because it’s been a long time since my last hurricane, I decided it would be a good idea to check up on our hurricane supply list.
+Because it’s been a a few years since my last hurricane, I decided it would be a good idea to check up on our hurricane supply list.

 Whether you’re riding it out or hitting the road, here’s a list of what to do to get ready.
 This is based on my own experience and research, so be sure to check with your local authorities for additional suggestions.